What Our Customers Say...

 Plastic mouthpieces have certain advantages.
 I have personally played on an acrylic top and brass backbore for several years.
 I prefer the plastic because it feels softer on my chops, provides better endurance due to the increased grip, and always feels warm.

 However, plastic has certain disadvantages.
-Acrylic is fragile and will often crack at the threads when dropped.
+Acrylic is fragile and will often crack when dropped.
 When comparing an acrylic mouthpiece to brass the slotting is not as defined or secure, the sound lacks a certain amount of core or density, and the start of the note lacks some of the clarity of brass.
 Plastic also does not provide the same feedback or connection between the player and the horn the way a brass mouthpiece does.
 I always feel a bit separated from the trumpet when I play on an acrylic top.

 Wedge Hybrid Design